DarekDGB/DigiByte-Quantum-Shield-Network/CONTRIBUTING.md

-# Contributing to DQSN v2 (DigiByte Quantum Shield Network)
+# Contributing to DQSN (DigiByte Quantum Shield Network)

-DQSN v2 is the **Layer‑0 telemetry, entropy, and chain‑signal foundation** of the DigiByte Quantum Shield.
-It is a **reference architecture**, not a consensus component.
-Contributions must strengthen network visibility without interfering with DigiByte’s rules.
+> **Shield Contract v3 Notice**
+>
+> DQSN is now a **Shield Contract v3 signal aggregation and transport layer**.
+> It is no longer an authoritative telemetry or scoring engine.
+>
+> Contributions must not weaken:
+> - contract strictness
+> - determinism
+> - fail-closed behavior
+>
+> Authoritative specifications live in **`docs/INDEX.md`**.

 ---

+## 🚀 Project Scope (v3)

+**DQSN (Shield Contract v3)** sits between **sensor layers** (e.g. Sentinel AI) and **decision layers** (ADN, Adaptive Core).

+Its responsibilities are strictly limited to:

+- validating Shield Contract v3 envelopes
+- deterministic ordering and deduplication of signals
+- context aggregation without reinterpretation
+- fail-closed transport of security signals

+DQSN **must never**:
+- generate telemetry as authoritative behavior
+- score, reinterpret, or decide on risk
+- interfere with consensus or node behavior
+- act as an enforcement or policy engine

+Legacy telemetry concepts are preserved in `docs/legacy/` for historical reference only.

+---

 ## ✅ What Contributions Are Welcome

-### ✔️ Extensions & Improvements
+### ✔️ Contract & Core Improvements
-- New collectors (entropy, peers, UTXO, topology, propagation)
+- Strengthening Shield Contract v3 validation
+- Improving fail-closed guarantees
+- Hardening determinism and replay safety
+- Reducing attack surface
+- Clarifying contract semantics

+### ✔️ Testing & Verification
+- Additional fail-closed tests
+- Determinism and regression tests
-- New metrics or scoring models
+- Property-based or fuzz testing
-- Performance improvements
+- CI hardening

-- Better logging, reliability, error handling
-- Expanding tests (simulations, fuzz tests, unit tests)
+### ✔️ Performance & Reliability
+- Safe performance optimizations
+- Memory and payload-bound enforcement
-- Documentation improvements
+- Latency improvements that do not alter behavior

-### ✔️ Security / Reliability Fixes
+### ✔️ Documentation
-Improvements that make the system more robust, deterministic, and auditable.
+- Improvements to v3 documentation
+- Clarifying invariants and design intent
+- Correcting ambiguity or drift

 ---

 ## ❌ What Will Not Be Accepted

+### 🚫 Weakening the v3 Contract
+- Making validation permissive
+- Allowing partial or best-effort parsing
+- Softening fail-closed behavior
+- Introducing “auto-fix” logic for invalid input

-### 🚫 Removal or weakening of core architecture
+### 🚫 Decision or Enforcement Logic
-DQSN has defined planes:
-- Entropy
-- Topology
+DQSN must not:
-- Propagation
+- assign risk scores
-- Chain-quality
+- reinterpret upstream decisions
-- UTXO behaviour

-Any PR removing planes, downgrading capabilities, or eliminating modules
-**will be rejected instantly**.
+- override or downgrade signals
+- act as a policy engine

-### 🚫 Consensus changes
+### 🚫 Consensus Interaction
-DQSN **must never**:
+DQSN must never:
-- influence difficulty
+- influence block acceptance
-- modify block acceptance rules
+- modify difficulty or timestamps
-- interfere with node behaviour
+- interact with DigiByte consensus rules
-- act as a voting or enforcement system
+- act as a voting or signaling mechanism

-DQSN only **observes**.

-### 🚫 External dependencies that reduce auditability
+### 🚫 Unreviewable Complexity
-Avoid adding complex frameworks, ML models, or code that obscures how metrics are produced.
+Avoid introducing:
+- opaque ML models
+- heavy frameworks
+- logic that obscures determinism or auditability

 ---

-## 🧱 Design Principles
+## 🧱 Design Principles (Non-Negotiable)

-All contributions must respect these core principles:
+All contributions must respect:

-1. **Transparency** – all metrics traceable, predictable.
-2. **Reproducibility** – deterministic behaviour where possible.
-3. **Decentralization Safety** – DQSN remains consensus-neutral.
-4. **Auditability** – logic must be readable by security teams.
-5. **Fail-Safe Defaults** – degraded operation still emits partial metrics.
-6. **Interoperability** – outputs must remain usable by Sentinel AI v2 and ADN v2.
+1. **Fail-Closed First**
+   Invalid input must never propagate.

+2. **Determinism**
+   Same input → same output → same `context_hash`.

+3. **Separation of Authority**
+   DQSN transports signals; it does not decide.

+4. **Minimal Surface**
+   Keep contracts small, explicit, and auditable.

+5. **Auditability**
+   Security reviewers must be able to reason about behavior from code alone.

+6. **History Preservation**
+   Legacy concepts may be referenced, not re-introduced.

 ---

 ## 🔄 Pull Request Expectations

-A PR should contain:
+A PR must include:

-- A clear description of what changed and why
+- Clear explanation of **what changed and why**
-- Tests whenever applicable
+- Tests for any contract or logic changes
-- No breaking changes to folder structure
-- No removal of architectural components
+- No weakening of v3 invariants
-- Updated documentation if needed
+- Documentation updates where applicable

+Additional notes:
+- Contract changes **require tests**
+- Determinism changes require **regression coverage**
+- Fail-closed behavior must be preserved or strengthened

-The architect (@DarekDGB) reviews **direction**.
+The architect (**@DarekDGB**) reviews **direction and invariants**.
-DigiByte developers review **technical implementation**.
+Contributors and reviewers assess **technical correctness**.

 ---

 ## 📝 License

-By contributing, you agree your work is released under the MIT License.
+By contributing, you agree your work is released under the **MIT License**.

-© 2025 **DarekDGB**
+© 2026 **DarekDGB**